-American Prairie Reserve has submitted a revised application to the Bureau of Land Management, requesting to expand bison grazing on federal and state lands in North Central Montana.
+American Prairie has submitted a revised application to the Bureau of Land Management, requesting to expand bison grazing on federal and state lands in North Central Montana.

 The original application generated more than 2,000 supportive public comments, making up 80% of the total.
 We have revised the application to further demonstrate the viability of bison restoration on public lands, while addressing the concerns raised in the unsupportive comments.

-We thank our supporters for their commitment to American Prairie Reserve as we work to provide more room to roam for our nation’s mammal, while conserving this unique landscape for future generations.
+We thank our supporters for their commitment to American Prairie as we work to provide more room to roam for our nation’s mammal, while conserving this unique landscape for future generations.

 About the Revised Application